cbituin/free-edtech-tools-cli/README.md

 # Free Edtech Tools (for Teachers!)

 This is a Ruby Gem that provides a CLI to allow educators to find education technology tools based on a selected category.
+All data for this gem has been pulled from <a href="https://elearningindustry.com/321-free-tools-for-teachers-free-educational-technology" target="blank">this site.</a>

+A video walkthrough of this gem can be found <a href="">here</a>.

 ## Installation